Human-Connection/Human-Connection/README.md

 NEO4J_PASSWORD=letmein
 ```

+> You need to install APOC as a plugin for the graph you create in the neo4j desktop app!

 Note that grand-stack-starter does not currently bundle a distribution
 of Neo4j.
 You can download [Neo4j Desktop](https://neo4j.com/download/)
 and run locally for development, spin up a [hosted Neo4j Sandbox instance](https://neo4j.com/download/),